ShaPOC/ProjectGhost/README.md

 ## What is it?

-A small device making it possible for common folk to join the magical world of hackers.
-We use the Arduino Yun to create a device which will make it possible for everyone to easily perform a MITM attack over WiFi.
+A small device making it possible for common folk to take a sneakpeek inside the magical world of hackers.
+We use the Arduino Yun to create a device which will make it possible for everyone to easily simulate a MITM attack over WiFi.

 ## Authenticaion
 The development version of Ghost currently contains default data and passwords.